decred/dcrdex/README.md

 data collection and censorship.

 We also focus on bringing advanced, asset-specific features for out wallets.
-With Decred, you can use CoinShuffle++ to further anonymize your funds, or stake your DCR and earn some block rewards.
+With Decred, you can use StakeShuffle to further anonymize your funds, or stake your DCR and earn some block rewards.
 The Zcash wallet exposes unified addresses and shielded pools, and operates on a shielded-first principle that makes privacy effortless.
 Keep an eye on development here.
 We are dedicated to